brians1982/portfolio/README.md

 # Brian Shula's Coding Portfolio

 I have selected several of my Python projects to showcase.
-The projects fall into several categories, including FEA Surrogates via Neural Networks, AI/ML, Abaqus scripting, and general uses of Python for fun.
+The projects fall into several categories, including FEA Surrogates via Neural Networks, CAE Automation, AI/ML, and general uses of Python for fun.

 Be sure to browse the project folders:
 1. **[FEA_Surrogate](https://github.com/brians1982/portfolio/tree/main/FEA_Surrogate)** - This example shows the steps to crate a FEA Surrogate neural network using Abaqus scripting.
 Neural Networks are trained using TensorFlow and PyTorch.